aharonium/opensiddur.org/posts/HTML/prayers/solilunar/everyday/asher-yatsar/asher-yatsar-a-paraliturgical-reflection-by-by-rabbi-shoshana-meira-friedman.html.md

 <hr />

-Rabbi Shoshana Meira's paraliturgical interpretation of Asher Yatsar (the blessing for health following urination and defecation), is published in her <a href="https://opensiddur.org/compilations/siddurim/morning-siddur/jewish-prayer-as-shame-resilience-practice-siddur-vlo-nevosh-by-rabbi-shoshana-friedman/">Siddur v'lo Nevosh</a> (2014).
+Rabbi Shoshana Meira's paraliturgical interpretation of Asher Yatsar (the blessing for health following urination and defecation), was first published in her <a href="/?p=9556">Siddur v'lo Nevosh</a> (2014).
 Linear correspondence between the Hebrew source and the English by Aharon Varady.

 <h3>Source(s)</h3>